Government urged to secure Covid-19 tests for schools

 The Government is being urged to make sure enough Covid-19 tests are available for schoolchildren and staff.

-Currently, the Department for Education recommends children and fully vaccinated adults who have been in close contact with someone who has tested positive for coronavirus perform lateral flow tests twice a week.
+The Department for Education (DfE) is encouraging secondary, college, and university students, as well as education staff, to test themselves twice a week.

-But Health Secretary Sajid Javid last week said ministers expect a need to “constrain” supply for a fortnight amid surging demand.
+It also said schools and colleges were able to order tests through a priority route and were able to order them before the Christmas break.

-General concerns over supply issues have prompted calls from the Labour Party and a headteachers’ union for the Government to make sure the tests are available for schools.
+Health Secretary Sajid Javid’s announcement last week that ministers expect a need to “constrain” supply to the general population for a fortnight amid surging demands sparked concerns over supply that have now prompted calls from the Labour Party and a headteachers’ union for the Government to make sure the tests are available for schools.

 “If lateral flow tests are to be critical to enabling pupils and staff to return to school quickly then there must be a ready supply available for schools as they go back in January and throughout the term.”